 Sound is important because it engages audiences: it helps deliver information, it increases the production value, it evokes emotional responses, it emphasises what’s on the screen and is used to indicate mood.
 When put to good use, language, sound effects, music, and even silence, can elevate your video dramatically.
-Bad sound, however, can ruin your video.
+Bad sound, however, can ruin your video or animation.
 And yet, audio is often left as an after-thought for post-production, which is crazy because no amount of editing magic can fix bad sound.

 Neither can sound fix shoddy animation, slipshod editing or amateur camera work.
 However, when it comes to creating a complete audience experience – audio is arguably more crucial than video quality.
 Sound adds emotion and connects people to what they’re seeing.
 It supports each visual and every cut, and defines the overall mood and tone of your narrative.

 A corporate video is a serious investment.
 By all means, spend your entire budget on cool special effects and fancy locations but, unless sound is made a technical priority from day one, you’re wasting your time and money.

 When choosing a video production company to work with, make sure they push the need for a sound technician from your first meeting.
 What sound kit do they use?
 If their standard approach is to just let the camera microphone do all the work, then walk away – fast.
 If budget is an issue, rather cut down on catering (nobody likes a stale muffin anyway) or content (look for any repetition and compress a couple of scenes into one).

 Not only does assigning sound to an engineer mean that there is one dedicated person looking after audio, it means less stress for the rest of the crew!

 At TopLine, our video team understands the importance of sound in video production.
 Our production process is thorough, creative, and makes sure that our client’s message is both seen and heard.
 Here are some of our tips and tricks for getting the audio right:

 - Invest in good audio equipment, and a talented soundie